*Your ConquerHSC Notes are consistently being revised throughout the 2019 HSC Year to ensure quality

 In 1H-NMR, it involves placing a molecule that has a NMR active nucleus (or atom) in an NMR spectrometer.

-- As the name suggests (1H-NMR), a hydrogen atom with one proton and neutron is a NMR active atom.
+- As the name suggests 1H-NMR, involving a hydrogen atom with one proton, must be a NMR active atom.

-- Remember: A proton is positively charged and a neutron is neutral (no charge).
+- Recall: A proton is positively charged and a neutron is neutral (no charge), which is effectively a hydrogen nucleus.

 - The atom’s nucleus needs to have an odd number of proton(s) or